-Fire Adapted Ashland: Wildfire Hazard Zone
+Fire Adapted Ashland: Expanding the Wildfire Hazard Zone

-- The 2000 Nezla Fire torched one home and threatened dozens
+- The 2000 Nezla Fire torched one home and threatened dozens just above Siskiyou Blvd.

-Community Wildfire Safety Proposal
+Community Wildfire Safety Proposal: Expand the WHZ

-To reduce our wildfire risk, Ashland Fire & Rescue and the Wildfire Mitigation Commission have taken input from the Planning Commission and Tree Commission and proposed to expand the Wildfire Hazard Zone (WHZ) to encompass the entire city limits.
-This would eliminate the use of wood shake roofing and flammable landscaping during new construction or remodels that increase the building footprint by over 200 square feet.
+To reduce our wildfire risk, Ashland Fire & Rescue and the Wildfire Mitigation Commission have taken input from the Planning Commission and Tree Commission and proposed to expand the Wildfire Hazard Zone to encompass the entire city limits.
+This would eliminate the use of wood shake roofing and flammable landscaping during new construction or remodels that increase building footprint by over 200 square feet.
 Except for number five below, the expanded ordinance would only apply to properties where construction is proposed.
 Generally, these are the types of elements that would be required:

-1. No fire-prone vegetation or ground cover within 5 ft of a building
+1. No fire-prone vegetation or ground cover within 5 ft of a building.

-2. Ten foot spacing from tree branches to a chimney
+2. Ten foot spacing from tree branches to a chimney and between buildings and

 Living With Wildfire: Existing Construction